Arteaga0415/FlexMate/README.md

 # Client: npm start (For windows)
 (If you have a mac most likely!!!)
-Change this below on the package.json I the client:
+Change this below on the package.json in the client:

 "scripts": {
     "start": "cross-env GENERATE_SOURCEMAP=false react-scripts start",